lastnamearya/Grocery-App-JavaScript-DOM/README.md

 Adding an item to the start of the list requires the use of a different method than adding an element to the end of list.

 ## 2. Set a Class Attribute on all Items
-This involves looping through each of the '<li>' elements i.e my Shopping List Items and updating the value of the class attribute to 'cool'.
+This involves looping through each of the elements i.e my Shopping List Items and updating the value of the class attribute to 'cool'.

 ## 3. Add the number of list items to the heading
 This involves four Steps